 File Formats and Templates

-Below are the format requirements and templates to use when making your submission to OhioLINK.
+Below are the templates to use.
+You will then save your file as a PDF before making your submission to OhioLINK.
 Each PDF may include audio, video, pictures, tables, and other information.
 OhioLINK has an option to submit supplemental files separate from the PDF if you choose.

 Templates